 All vegetable waste is (rejected tomato and peppers) is given to our farmers for animal feeding, or for use in fertilization to enrich the soil.
 Even the tomato pulp that is secreted during the cutting process is saved.

-Ekofood’s frozen factory is covered in solar panels and provides electricity for its two factories, frozen and canned.
+Ekofood’s frozen factory is covered in solar panels and provides electricity for its two factories (site 1 frozen, and site 2 canned).
 Being one of the first 100% solar powered factories in Turkey is a milestone that many other companies are now striving to follow in Ekofood’s path.
 Another benefit for us using solar energy is the reduction of toxic materials entering the Earth’s atmosphere, thereby reducing the impact of hazardous substances on human health and the environment.

 Here at Ekofood we have 3 separate waste lines (production, human and others) which are refined at the local industrial zones recycling centre.
 In 2019 we started separating glass, plastic, carton and other wastes.
 We have a third party company coming daily to discard these wastes.